YanaiEliyahu/AdasOptimizer/README.md

 2. PyTorch [adasopt_pytorch.py](adasopt_pytorch.py)
 3. C++ see `struct layer` in [adasopt-cpp/main.cpp](adasopt-cpp/main.cpp).

-Tips for getting the best results, or when something isn't right:
+Tips for getting the best results, or for when something isn't right:
 1. Remove the bias/mean from values. (e.g. use normalization)
 2. Make `1 / (1 - beta_3)` so it has some proportion to number of optimization steps.
 3. Use on tasks that other optimizers don't converge quickly in 1,000+ optimization-steps.